hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 most benchmarks it is even faster than CPython: yes, you read it correctly:
 PyPy is faster than CPython at doing CPython's job, even considering all the extra work it has to do to emulate the C API.
-This happens thanks to the JIT, which produce speedups high enough to counterbalance the slowdown caused by cpyext.
+This happens thanks to the JIT, which produces speedups high enough to counterbalance the slowdown caused by cpyext.

 There are two microbenchmarks which are still slower though: ``allocate_int``